Our outstanding school

 Attached is the first Gruffalo's newsletter.

-Please find attached the homework activities and newsletter for our new topic.
+Please find attached the homework list and newsletter for our new topic.

 Appleton Roebuck Arts